TalGordin/react-bread-app-avital-gordin/README.md

 # BREAD – Illustrated Bakery Collection

-An interactive React application implementing a UI inspired by the Figma design mockup.
+An interactive React application implementing a UI inspired by a Figma design.
 A personal learning project to practice React, MUI, TSX, CSS, and project structure.

 ---